Get help from the council

 need specialist healthcare in the area

-If you don't have a local connection where you've asked for help, that council can refer you to a different council where you do.
+If you do not have a local connection where you've asked for help, that council can refer you to a different council where you do.

-You can't be referred to a different council area if you'd be at risk of domestic abuse or other violence in that area.
+You cannot be referred to a different council area if you'd be at risk of domestic abuse or other violence in that area.

 Last updated: 5 July 2021